Swift Collections: Sets

 • Swift forums and community discussions on best practices for using sets in different scenarios

-As you continue to work with sets, remember to consider their unique characteristics and choose the right collection type for your needs.
+As you continue to work with sets, remember to think their unique characteristics and choose the right collection type for your needs.
 Here’s a quick code example to illustrate a practical use of sets:

 // A practical example: Finding unique tags from a list of articles